FDaCostaB/ActionRecognition/README.md

 Create a `plots` folder in ./output/

 ## Performance
+The following result present the performance obtained with the different models.
+Accuracy and loss can still be improved as below 50% is a low result but decent on 12 categories (clap, climb, drink, jump, pour, ride_bike, ride_horse, run, shoot_bow, smoke, throw, wave).
+The biggest limitation to further improvements is the target hardware (consummer-grade hardware) so the limited size of the different dataset and the come that come from such a limited sample is the biggest limitations.
+Overall this is an exploration of what ML is able to achieve in more concrete setup than the usual MNIST hand-written digit with a decent laptop.

 ### Accuracy and Loss
 | Dataset         | Model         | Top-1 Validation Accuracy      | Top-1 Validation Loss      |